-The Galena Park Independent District is committed to the safety of all children who ride in our district vehicles.
+The Galena Park Independent School District is committed to the safety of all children who ride in our district vehicles.
 As a result of that concern for children's safety, please know that any student behavior that compromises the safe operation of GPISD vehicles will be addressed immediately and severely according to the Student Code of Conduct and state law.
 The District has the same expectations for student behavior on a district vehicle or bus stop that it does on the school campus.
 The District will follow CDC and TEA recommendations for transportation as appropriate for our students' safety.

-An authorized adult must receive all pre-kindergarten and kindergarten students at the bus stop.
+Only authorized adults that are 18 and older, parent / legal guardian, or parent designee, may receive all Pre-K and Kindergarten students at the bus stop.
 If someone other than the parent(s)/legal guardian will be receiving the child, that individual must be identified to the school and the transportation department, in writing, by the parent(s)/legal guardian.

 If an authorized adult is not at the bus stop to receive the pre-kindergarten or kindergarten student, the student will be returned to the home campus.
 Parent(s)/legal guardians are to contact the school principal to establish who will meet their pre-kindergarten or kindergarten student at the bus stop.

 Any student who fails to comply with the Student Code of Conduct, or established rules of conduct, while on school district transportation, may be denied transportation services and shall be subject to disciplinary action.
 District transportation is a privilege.
 Students being transported in school district-owned vehicles shall comply with the Student Code of Conduct.
 The following rules shall apply to student conduct on school transportation: